offternet/GoDistrOS/README.md

 	D. Write Down uuid for (root) sdb1.
 We will put in several locations in /boot/grub/grub.cfg

-	E. sudo /boot/grub/grub.cfg
+	E. Use editor to update /boot/grub/grub.cfg (must be done with root access permissions)

-		(Replace existing uuid numbrer above the "menuentry" and in the 1st "menuentry" section but, not in submenuentry)
+ 	 (Replace existing uuid numbrer in the 1st "menuentry" and above it  but, not in any submenuentry)

-		Save: CTRL+o / then exit Nano: CTRL+x
+	  If using nano editor: after making changes:

+		Save --> 	CTRL+o
+		Exit Nano -->	CTRL+x

 	F. Disable 30_os-prober in Grub2 (this will prevent hard drive partitions listed on USB Stick)